WomenAndTech/static-site/docs/intro-to-git.md

 **Shortcuts**

-Use the `tab` key: Start typing a directory name, then press the `tab` key and command line will autocomplete it if there is a match.
+**The `tab` key:** Start typing a directory name, then press the `tab` key and command line will autocomplete it if there is a match.
 If there are more than one directory that starts with the same characters, it will list all matching directory names.

     $ cd D
     Desktop/   Documents/   Downloads/   Dropbox/

-Drag & drop: *Drag* the folder from your Finder/Window into the command line *after* typing `cd` and a space, to autocomplete the directory file path.
+**Drag & drop:** *Drag* the folder from your Finder/Window into the command line *after* typing `cd` and a space, to autocomplete the directory file path.

 **Make a directory**
 `mkdir` is the command for making a new directory.
 The *argument* that follows this command is the name you want to give the directory.